-In Normal mode the power output channels are controlled by the embedded PWM module, which is configured by the SPI register settings.
-For bidirectional SPI communication, $V{CC}$ has to be in the authorized range.
+In normal mode, the power output channels are controlled by the embedded PWM module, which is configured by the SPI register settings. $V{CC}$ must be in the authorized range for bidirectional SPI communication.
 Failure diagnostics and configuration are also performed through the SPI port.
-The reported failure types are: OpenLoad, short-circuit to supply, severe short-circuit to ground, overcurrent, overtemperature, clock-fail, and under and overvoltage.
+The reported failure types are: openload, short-circuit to battery, severe short-circuit to ground, overcurrent, overtemperature, clock-fail, and under and overvoltage.

 The device allows driving loads at different frequencies up to 400 Hz.